neilr8133/microservice_demo1/README.md

 layout decisions, asynchronous processing, etc.

 ## Setup
-(Because the master and minion will be talking to each other, you will need two terminal windows; for brevity I will refer to these as the master and minion windows
+(Because the master and minion will be talking to each other, you will need three terminal windows: one for the master, one for the minion, and one to send queries from.
+For brevity I will refer to these as the master, minion, and command windows.

-In the 'master' window, create (and activate) a virtualenv:
+In the master window, create (and activate) a virtualenv:

 		$ cd master
 		$ virtualenv ./venv_master